 A rumored white supremacist rally did not transpire in Charlotte on Thursday but an unwieldy left-wing coalition of antifascists and mainstream progressives turned out to let them know they weren’t welcome in the Queen City regardless.

 About a month after the violent Aug.
-12 Unite the Right rally in Charlottesville, Va., the crypto-fascist group Anti-Communist Action, or Anticom announced plans for a Dec.
+12 Unite the Right rally in Charlottesville, Va., the crypto-fascist group Anti-Communist Action, or Anticom, announced plans for a Dec.
 28 gathering at Marshall Park in Charlotte, NC with “provocative speakers” and a possible “torch rally.”
-The far-right event was called off almost as soon as it was announced: Richard Spencer, the celebrity white supremacists announced he would not participate, and Anticom tweeted that they were canceling “in light of safety concerns.”
+The far-right event was called off almost as soon as it was announced: Richard Spencer, the celebrity white supremacist, announced he would not participate, and Anticom tweeted that they were canceling “in light of safety concerns.”